zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 ### Authentication Methods {#authentication}

 You can configure basic authentication to use for all requests in your document.
-Authentication is not required but can be added if needed.
+Authentication is not required, but can be added if needed.
 To add basic authentication, do the following:

-1. Click **Configuration & authentication**.
+1. Click **Authentication**.
 2. Under **Authentication method**, click the drop-down and select **Basic authentication**.

     {{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/authentication-setup.png" class="no-border" >}}